 9.1.1 Primary analyses will be performed on patients with mRS<5 (awake patients; anticipated n=750) at 1 month, but descriptive/exploratory analyses will be performed on those w/ 1-month mRS=5 (n=250) (DoC patients).
 We will analyze these two strata separately as patients with DoC will have qualitatively different recovery and systematically different exposures to modifiers like rehabilitation (ineligible for inpatient acute rehabilitation).
-Each Aim focuses on the change in function, cognition, and HRQoL from 3 to 12 months; i.e., the period beyond the ICECAP endpoint.
+Each Aim focuses on the change in function, cognition, and HRQoL from 3 to 12 months.